svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 The GPIORx register has no special function and can therefore used without any restriction.
 A additional use of this register by a application program is not prohibited.
 For AVR mikrocontrollers without this IO register group the counter register OCR2 is used.

-The AVR processors ATtiny84, ATmega8, ATmega328 and ATmega1284 are currently tested with
-this assembler version of optiboot.

 I look forward for any replies to the "assembly language optiboot" subject.